plotly/plotly.github.io/_posts/plotly1/2015-07-30-update-your-plot.md

 imageurl: /static/images/update-your-plot/graph-thumbnail.png
 state: active
 tags: plotly1
-meta_description: A tutorial on how to update data in and add data to Plotly graphs.
-Plotly is the easiest way to graph and share your data.
+meta_description: A tutorial on how to update data in and add data to Chart Studio graphs.
+Chart Studio is the easiest way to graph and share your data.
 actioncall: Make a plot
 ---